keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

 **NOTE**: The keyboard **MAY** send the `predict` message after it has applied the `transform` associated with the input event to the buffer.
-Regardless of the actual sequence, the semantics **MUST** remain the same:the prediction happens from the perspective before the `transform` has been applied.
-Therefore, if the keyboard eagerly transforms the buffer before it has sent `predict` message, it must anticipate _undoing_ the `transform` it has already applied if it is to apply a `transfrom` send in the `suggestions` message.
+Regardless of the actual sequence, the semantics **MUST** remain the
+same: the prediction happens from the perspective before the `transform` has been applied.
+Therefore, if the keyboard eagerly transforms the buffer before it has sent the `predict` message, it must anticipate _undoing_ the `transform` it has already applied should it apply a `transfrom` sent in the `suggestions` message.
 The keyboard must act as if it has never applied the `transform` associated with the input event in the first place.

 The context is the text surrounding the insertion point, _before_ the transform is applied to the buffer.